 There are six museums located on the islands; Suomenlinna Museum, Ehrensvärd Museum, the Toy Museum, the Military Museum’s Manege, Customs Museum, and the submarine Vesikko, which opened as a museum in 1973.
 Art lovers can visit the Jetty Barracks Gallery, which organises high-quality exhibitions of contemporary art and features a print art collection, “Pieni”(small), for sale.
 Gallery Augusta is a versatile art space for exhibitions and events run by HIAP, hosting their annual international summer exhibitions as well as other exhibitions, performance events and HIAP Talks throughout the year.
 Viaporin taidekäsityöläiset ry is the association of artisans of Suomenlinna, promoting arts and crafts made in Suomenlinna as well as supporting and exhibiting their members’ work.
 The Arts and Crafts Summer Shop b34, located on Susisaari island, presents and sells high-quality products and art, such as pottery, textiles and silverware, made by member artists, during the summer season.
 Artists working solely in ceramics are supported by Ceramic Studio Pot Viapori, while the Hytti ry association operates a glass studio in the Virtue Bastion on Susisaari island where glass blowing techniques are demonstrated on request.
 Finally, there are artisan studios located on in the bastion Hårleman on Susisaari island, some of which are open to visitors during the summer season.

 Suomenlinna has a rich calendar of events, which includes changing exhibitions in the museums and galleries as well as specially crafted guided tours.
-In the second week of March the island hosts the Viapori Winter Blues music festival, and towards the end of August it hosts the Viapori Jazz Festival.
+Towards the end of August Suomenlinna hosts the Viapori Jazz Festival.
 In the middle of the summer, historical costumes can be admired in the Les Lumières festival, and the open-air theatre has become a much loved staple in the Helsinki cultural diet.
 In September the historical military camp recreates battle scenes, while May is the time for Väkevä Viapori, the residents’ festival.
 The highlight of the winter season is the Arts & Crafts weekend, organised in the spirit of Christmas.